Best of 2025

 Messa

-I'd alway rebounded off this band for their stuffy experimentalism but their core talent was obvious even from a far.
+I'd always rebounded off this band for their stuffy experimentalism but their core talent was obvious even from a far.
 Here, they strip their formula back to reveal the glistening machine beneath, hooks on hooks, riffs on riffs and a stifling atmosphere like vapour rising off of hot tarmac.

 -